MyFM Centre Recreation Complex

 MyFM Centre is a sports facility located in Renfrew, Ontario.
 The facility holds two ice rinks, a gymnasium, a baseball field, a fitness centre as well as four community rooms for special events.
+The main rink holds 634 seats and is the home of the Renfrew Wolves of the Central Canada Hockey League (CCHL), as well as the Renfrew Timberwolves of the Eastern Ontario Junior Hockey League (EOJHL).

+The NHA/NHL Birthplace Museum is located inside the facility.

+History

 The building opened in 1988 as the Ma-Te-Way Activity Centre.
-The main arena holds 634 seats and is the home of the Renfrew Wolves of the Central Canada Hockey League (CCHL), as well as the Renfrew Timberwolves of the Eastern Ontario Junior Hockey League (EOJHL).
-It is also the birthplace of the National Hockey League, featuring the NHA/NHL Birthplace Museum inside the facility.
+It underwent renovations in the years leading up to the Wolves' arrival, with the project ultimately going significantly over budget and becoming the subject of controversy and investigations.

+The Renfrew Wolves had their first full house in franchise history on February 19, 2024 against their rival Pembroke Lumber Kings, when 740 people attended the game.